patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/design-with-tokens.md

 ![Table of brand color tokens.](./img/token-example-brand.png)

 PatternFly 6 elements, including components, charts, and extensions, are built with tokens.
 Therefore, you will typically not need to work with tokens directly.
-The exception to this is if you are deviating from our built-in design options to create a custom design.
-[See these instructions for more detail on customization.](#making-customizations)
+The exception to this is if you are deviating from our built-in customization options.
+[See these instructions for more detail.](#making-customizations)

 Because tokens are set up behind the scenes, they enable you to customize components as you add them to your design.
-Before you insert a component into a Figma design workspace, you can adjust its properties and variable modes to fit your specific use case:
+Before you insert a component into a Figma design workspace, you can adjust its properties and variable modes to fit your specific use case.

+This allows you to quickly swap between different variants and enable/disable component enhancements.
+For example:

 ![PatternFly alert components built with Figma tokens.](./img/component-instance.png)
 <br />